 - The Irate Gamer seems to be falling into an unfocused plot.
 In his Cool Spot review, his Evil Twin manages to steal his Mangavox Odyssey and create robots based on the HAL AI in it.
 The RoboCop review sees the return of R.O.B. from his Stack-Up and Gyromite review, this time as an ally who was sent out to destroy the invading HAL robots.
 His He-Man review was promoted as the "Robot War Aftermath", but the war was ignored, focusing instead on the Irate Gamer obtaining a "Sword of Inferno" from a monk.
 His Silver Surfer review actually dealt with the aftermath of the robot war, but also introduced an Eldritch Abomination called the Pixel Demon, which was released after the Silver Surfer game was beaten.

-- To Boldly Flee evolves from the Two Lines, No Waiting of predecessor Suburban Knights to various concurrent plots.
+- To Boldly Flee evolves from the Three Lines, Some Waiting of predecessor Suburban Knights to various concurrent plots.

 - H+ might as well be the poster child of this trope.
 Short 2-5 minute episodes + Loads and Loads of Characters + Anachronic Order = No idea what's going on.
 And you know your show is hard to follow when you have to annotate your episodes just so there's some semblance of explanation as to what's going on.

 - RWBY in Volume 4.
 Due to the events of Volume 3, the titular team has been separated and the show is dealing with the four in different plots - Ruby and the remains of Team JNPR trying to find Cinder to get back at her for the destruction of Vale, Weiss being stuck in her home in Atlas with her abusive father, Blake running away with Sun Wukong joining her, and Yang and her father Taiyang trying to get the former to get out of her depression.
 There are also two plotlines focusing on the villains and introducing a new character.